DISCOURSES 1.1

 Learn and then seasonally practice it—not indeed pleasant?

 To speak of learning (xue 學)ᵃ is to speak of emulation.
-Human nature, of each and all, is good, and yet awakening has an order.
+Human nature, of each and all, is good, and yet its awakening has an order.
 Those who become aware later must necessarily emulate the actions of those who became aware earlier.
 Only then may one know goodness and return to their beginnings [original nature].

 – Zhu Xi 朱熹